CWACoderWithAttitude/CWACoderWithAttitude.github.io/_drafts/say_yes_to_full_stack.markdown

 During the time of my professional career i've seen some companies or teams or individuals trying to be "Full Stack".
 Lets put it like that: The results were not what you'd expect to see.
-Nor what the customer wants
+Nor what the customer wanted

 * What about the discussion about cross-functional teams?
 * Why do we employ Information Architects?
 Forget about them - fire them all.
-The full stack dev will do the job!
+The full stack dev will get the job done!
 * Backend business logic?
 The frontend guy knows JavaScript.
 We should just fire up a node express instance and we're fine.
 * Data modelling?
 Hey, there's always an ORM mapper at hand.
+Or - even worse - just stored everything in a schemaless NoSQL DB.
 Just create some POJOs, add some some annotation fairy dust - we're set.
 * Concepters?
 We're brilliant - we just KNOW what the customer needs.
 We don't need those meta-guys.